Lori Province: Tourism

 The mountainous nature, the mild summer climate and the green forests of Lori attract a large number of visitors during the summer season.
 Many sanatoriums, hotels, resorts and spas serve the province, mainly around Vanadzor, Stepanavan, Alaverdi, Dsegh and along the rivers of Dzoraget and Deped.

 The Monasteries of Haghpat and Sanahin are a UNESCO World Heritage Site.

-Lori has 3 nature protected areas, including the Gyulagarak Sanctuary, the Margahovit Sanctuary, and the Rhododendron caucasicum Sanctuary near Aghstev river.
+Lori has three nature protected areas, including the Gyulagarak Sanctuary, the Margahovit Sanctuary, and the Rhododendron caucasicum Sanctuary near Aghstev river.

 The Stepanavan Dendropark as well as the Vanadzor Botanical Garden are major destinations for ecotourism lovers.

 Education

 Gugark was one of the major educational centres throughout the history.
 The historic University of Sanahin opened in 966 AD by the efforts of the Bagratuni queen Khosrovanush, was located in the area of modern-day Sanahin.

-Currently, Vanadzor has 2 universities: the "Vanadzor State University named after Hovhannes Tumanyan", and "Mkhitar Gosh Armenian-Russian International University".
+Currently, Vanadzor has two universities: the Vanadzor State University named after Hovhannes Tumanyan, and Mkhitar Gosh Armenian-Russian International University.
 Branches of the Yerevan State University and National Polytechnic University of Armenia are also operating in the city.

 The State College of Alaverdi offers an opportunity in pedagogical studies with a duration of two years, while the Tumanyan branch of the "Northern University" offers degrees in nursing and dental prosthesis.

 As of the 2015–16 educational year, Lori was home to 162 schools.

 The Vanadzor Technological Center is operating since October 2016.
 It is intended to promote the business and technology environment in the entire region of Lori.

 The Children of Armenia Fund (COAF), a non-profit NGO that is focused on child-centered development of rural Armenia, opened the first COAF SMART Center in Debet village of Lori in May 2018.
-The COAF SMART Center is a regional education hub designed to connect more villagers to the programs and opportunities offered by COAF and bring together different regions through hosting organization-wide events.
-It offers a wide array of resources for children and their families through technologically advanced classrooms and labs.
-The organization claims to ensure access to all communities by providing transportation to and from villages.